Roman Empire: Slaves and the law

 Roman slavery was not based on race.
+(Note: "Roman slavery was a nonracist and fluid system".)
 Generally, slaves in Italy were indigenous Italians, with a minority of foreigners (including both slaves and freedmen) estimated at 5% of the total in the capital at its peak, where their number was largest.
 Foreign slaves had higher mortality and lower birth rates than natives and were sometimes even subjected to mass expulsions.
 The average recorded age at death for the slaves of the city of Rome was seventeen and a half years (17.2 for males; 17.9 for females).

 During the period of republican expansionism when slavery had become pervasive, war captives were a main source of slaves.
 The range of ethnicities among slaves to some extent reflected that of the armies Rome defeated in war, and the conquest of Greece brought a number of highly skilled and educated slaves.
 Slaves were also traded in markets and sometimes sold by pirates.
 Infant abandonment and self-enslavement among the poor were other sources.
 Vernae, by contrast, were "homegrown" slaves born to female slaves within the household, estate or farm.
 Although they had no special legal status, an owner who mistreated or failed to care for his vernae faced social disapproval, as they were considered part of the family household and in some cases might actually be the children of free males in the family.